Pbein/ChompChew2.0/DESIGN_SYSTEM.md

 # 🎨 ChompChew Design System

 Welcome to the ChompChew Design System - a comprehensive visual language designed specifically for our AI-powered recipe discovery platform.
+This system implements the complete functional specifications from our design brief, including hero sections, card decks, modals, and interactive cooking experiences.

 ## 🌈 Color Palette